lewiz-support/OmniXtend_RemoteAgent_RISC-V/src/README.md

 ## Notes

--In `core_tb.wcfg`, the 'OUT' group of one module matches the 'IN' group of its connected module.
+- In `core_tb.wcfg`, the 'OUT' group of one module matches the 'IN' group of its connected module.
 For example, NOC_MASTER's "NOC OUT" is the "NOC IN" for OX_CORE

-- The RISC-V CPU this will be connecting to only makes naturally aligned requests and expects a whole 64 byte block in response (block is also naturally aligned) e.g. request bytes  8-15 -> get bytes 0-63 request bytes 16-31 -> get bytes 0-63 request bytes  8-23 -> NOT ALLOWED (not naturally aligned)
+- The RISC-V CPU this will be connecting to only makes naturally aligned requests and expects a whole 64 byte block in response (block is also naturally aligned), e.g.,
+    - request bytes  8-15 -> get bytes 0-63
+    - request bytes 16-31 -> get bytes 0-63
+    - request bytes  8-23 -> NOT ALLOWED (not naturally aligned)